programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 At the end of your *value-of* line, type ```<xsl:text>&#xA;</xsl:text>``` to add a line break. ```&#xA;``` is the [ISO 10646 hex code](http://do.remifa.so/archives/unicode/latin1.html) for a new line and the ```<xsl:text>``` element tells the transformer to print the value as plain text.

+Depending on the type of outputs you are using, some special characters, particularly multiple spaces or line breaks, may not render correctly if entered on their own.
+Using ```<text>``` elements ensures that your text renders exactly the way you intend it to.

 Save and refresh your browser to see your changes.
 Using this information, you should now be able to print the value of any element for each record in the database.

 #### Exercise A:

+Note: Possible solutions for the following exercies are located at the end of the tutorial.

 Print an inventory of the records in database, displaying the *id*, *title* and *date* of each record.
 A solution to this and the following exercises is available at the end of the tutorial.